How Often Should You Wash Your Dog? The Ultimate Guide

 Home Grooming Tips

-• Brush First: Always thoroughly brush your dog to remove any mats or tangles.
+• Brush First: Before the bath, you should brush your dog thoroughly to remove all mats and tangles.

-• Bathing and Conditioning: Use a dog-specific shampoo and follow up with a conditioner to keep their coat soft and manageable.
+• Bathing and Conditioning: Shampoo is the best option to use, then take a bath, but choose the conditioner to keep their coat soft and smooth.

-• Dry and Brush Again: Ensure your dog is dehydrated before a final brush-through.
+• Dry and Brush Again: After the bath to take again brush her whole body when they are dehydrated.
 Never brush a wet coat, as it can damage the skin and fur.

 When to Wash?